KIM-WAN-TAE/KIM-WAN-TAE/README.md

-<h1 align="center">Hi 👋, I'm Mechanical Engineering student at Dongguk University with a strong interest in autonomous driving and robotics.</h1>
+<h1 align="center">Hi 👋, I'm Mechanical Engineering student at Dongguk University.</h1>
-<h3 align="center">I actively participate in hands-on projects to solve real-world challenges by combining theory and practical experience.</h3>
+<h3 align="center">I actively participate in hands-on projects to solve real-world challenges by combining theory and practical experience with a strong interest in autonomous driving and robotics.</h3>

 ### 📌 Key Experiences & Projects